pvtrov/ellipse-animation-asm/README.md

 :arrow_right: - ellipse increases in size on X-axis\
 :arrow_left: - ellipse shrinks on X-axis

-Moreover, you can change elipse colors using:\
+Moreover, you can change elipse color using:\
 1 - :purple_circle: \
 2 - :large_blue_circle: \
 3 - :green_circle: \